 New Feed in Tariff Rates from April 2010 to March 2012

-- A payment per kwh for simply generating the electrical power whether you use it or not – known as the generation tariff and the rates are fixed once you join the scheme.
-The rates will gradually reduce for new entrants as more people join the scheme.
+- You receive a payment per kWh for simply generating the electrical power whether you use it or not.
+This part is known as the generation tariff with fixed rates once you join the scheme.
+As more people join the scheme, the rates will gradually reduce for new entrants.

-- A payment per kwh or selling excess or all of the energy back to the national grid – know as the export tariff which is currently payable at 3p per kwh
+- Then a second payment per kWh for selling excess or all of the energy back to the National Grid.
+This amount is the export tariff currently payable at 3p per kWh.

-Any renewable sources powered electricity generating system that has a capacity of 5mw or under and installed after July 15th 2009 is eligible for the scheme.
-The items generating the power include solar panel PV energy systems, wind turbines, hydro electric power, anaerobic digestion and micro combined heat and power (mCHP) on a pilot at this stage.
-It’s estimated that a home with a 2mw system could generate £700 per year from the generation tariff, a further £25 for the export tariff and around £110 savings on electricity bills from using this scheme.
+Any renewable sources powered electricity generating system with a capacity of 5MW or under installed after 15th July 2009 is eligible for the scheme.
+The power-generating systems include solar panel PV, wind turbines, hydroelectric power, anaerobic digestion and micro combined heat and power (mCHP).
+It’s estimated that a home with a 2MW system could receive £700 per year from the generation tariff, a further £25 for the export tariff and around £110 savings on electricity bills from using this scheme.

-You’ll need to register your systems with your energy supplier to take part in this scheme.
+You’ll need to register your systems with your energy supplier to participate in this scheme.

-From April 2010 if you want to add solar panels to your home or have a small wind turbine on your roof or back garden then here’s what you need to do.
+From April 2010, if you want to add solar panels to your home or have a small wind turbine on your roof or back garden, here’s what you need to do:

-- To qualify for feed in tariffs your renewable energy source(s) must be fitted by a MCS certified installer
+- To qualify for feed-in tariffs, your renewable energy source(s) must be fitted by an MCS certified installer.

-If you don’t get your system installed by a qualified and MCS company you can still take advantage of lower fuel bills but not participate in the feed in tariffs that are available.
+If you don’t get your system installed by a qualified MCS company, you can still take advantage of lower fuel bills but not participate in the available feed-in tariffs.